FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

    let _test_query_stats = assert (factorial 3 == 6)

 We've now introduced the assumption ``Factorial_unbounded`` into our context.
-Recall from the SMT encoding of quantified formula, from the SMT solver's perspective, this looks like the following:
+Recall from the SMT encoding of quantified formulas, from the SMT solver's perspective, this looks like the following:

 .. code-block:: smt2